25prabhu10/notes/docs/Languages/Git/Git.md

 ```

 ::: tip TOOL
-We can use a GUI tool or an external diff viewing program.
+We can use a GUI tool or an external diff viewing program

 ```bash
 git difftool